DavFromOhio/nanoleaf-firmware-upgrade-notes/README.md

 - Reload the webpage and confirm that the uploaded image has been installed.
 - Repeat steps above for the firmware images in the sequence.

+When done with the last firmware file, try pairing with the Nanoleaf app again.

 ## 4. Identify your hardware
 Nanoleaf has multiple product lines: